 Now that you have decided what the reward will be it’s time to get your hands dirty.

 Go on maitreapp.co and create a campaign.
 Maître widgets can be immediately used, but you might want to customize their look & feel to match your website.
-Head to the Look & Feel > Labels & Colours tab to customize colours and text.
+Head to the Settings page to customize colours and text.
 Here’s where you can also translate your widget, in case English is not your language.

-When creating the competition, make sure the copy is clear and concise.
+When writing the copy for the contest, make sure it's clear and concise.
 The aim of a viral contest is for people to share your product.

 Be clear on why they should share and ask yourself: what is the incentive?